Indigenous Tree Report

 • Observations including site, project and tree descriptions.

 • Impacts and guidelines for protection of indigenous trees during construction to minimize impacts.
+If applicable, an evaluation of the applicant's construction or development proposal as it impacts each protected tree shown on the site plan, including suggested mitigation.

 • Spreadsheet summarizing field observations of all protected tree(s) on subject and adjacent properties that may be impacted by project.
 Spreadsheet must list trees by numbers identical to the trees tagged in field, and include tree species, tree height, DBH, spread, physical condition, suggested treatment, tree rating, and any other related information.